 - Checks.
 Obtaining an international check from your bank is a reliable but slow transfer method.

 If you ever need to send an emergency cash transfer to Germany — maybe your teenage son or daughter is backpacking through Europe and has run out of money — remember that urgent transfers often don’t come cheap.
 Fees rise and exchange rates often fall when you send a transfer ASAP, so take a little time to examine the full cost of your transfer before you send it.Back to top

 Keep the following safety tips in mind if you ever pick up a cash transfer from an agent in Germany:

-- Don’t publicise your stash of cash in front of strangers
+- Don’t publicize your cash in front of strangers.

 How to send money to Germany

-There is certainly no shortage of transfer provider who will be happy to help you send money to Germany, but before you can lodge a transaction you will usually need to provide the following details:
+There is certainly no shortage of transfer providers who will be happy to help you send money to Germany, but before you can make a transaction you will usually need to provide the following details:

 - Your name, address, contact information and date of birth.
-Valid photo ID will also be required.
+A valid photo ID will also be required.

 - Your recipient’s name, address and contact details.
-Depending on your transfer method you may also have to supply their bank account information.
+Depending on the transfer method you may also have to supply their bank account information.

 - How much money you’re sending, where you’re sending it to and the currency you wish to transfer.